Jane Barlow: Life

 She was educated by the family's governess and her father.
 She became proficient in French and German, and was a talented classical scholar and an accomplished pianist.
 She travelled much throughout Ireland, and in her twenties visited Italy, France, Greece, and Turkey.

 "Miss Barlow" had great success with the collection of stories Irish Idylls (1892).
-Running into nine editions, it was read in France, Germany, Britain and America.
-When the University of Dublin first began to grant degrees to women, Barlow was one of the first "to receive the highest honorary distinction that ancient seat of learning could bestow", a Doctor of Letters (D. Litt.).
+Running into nine editions, it was read in France, Germany, Britain, and America.
+When Trinity College Dublin began to grant degrees to women, Barlow was one of the first "to receive the highest honorary distinction that ancient seat of learning could bestow", a Doctor of Letters (D.Litt.).
 She was a contributor to the National Literary Society in Dublin and was friends with Katharine Tynan and Sarah Purser, who painted her portrait in 1894.

 After the death of her father in 1913 she and her siblings moved to Bray, County Wicklow.
-By this time she was suffering from poor health and low spirits, but she continued with her writing.
-She died in Bray, on 17 April 1917.
-In its glowing obituary (18 April, 1917) The Irish Times reported nothing of her health, nor a cause of death.
+By this time, she was suffering from poor health and low spirits, but she continued with her writing.

 Barlow was a member of the Society for Psychical Research for more than 25 years.
 Shortly before her death, she was elected to its Committee of Reference and Publication.